 In the land of high blood pressure medications, ACE inhibitors and ARBs are considered first-line therapies.
 That means, if you are being medically treated for hypertension (or high blood pressure), you’re likely to be on one of these types of medications.
 ACE inhibitors and ARBs represent two groups of drugs that both treat hypertension, but they differ in how they work and what side effects you might experience.

 What is hypertension?

-Hypertension, also known as high blood pressure, is when the pressure in the blood vessels known as arteries is elevated.
-According to the American Heart Association the current normal or standard blood pressure goal is 120/80; blood pressure is usually considered high when over 140/90.
+Hypertension (aka. high blood pressure) is when the pressure in your blood vessels is too high.
+According to current standards set by the American Heart Association (AHA), normal blood pressure is 120/80 and high blood pressure is that measurement is over 140/90.
 You can find more information from the AHA on blood pressure here.

 What are ACE inhibitors?

 ACEIs work by stopping the change of a natural substance in your body called angiotensin I to its evil twin angiotensin II.
 Angiotensin II is a vasoconstrictor and causes your blood pressure to increase which leads to high blood pressure.
 Stopping the change results in blood vessel relaxation and a decrease in blood pressure.

 We've sent a link to download the GoodRx mobile app to your phone.

 We were unable to send a link to your phone.